SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 It can sometimes be useful for a method to provide an external parameter name for its first parameter, even though this is not the default behavior.
-Where this is the case, you can either add an explicit external name yourself, or you can prefix the first parameter's name with a back tick to use the local name as an external name too.
+Where this is the case, you can either add an explicit external name yourself, or you can prefix the first parameter's name with a hash symbol to use the local name as an external name too.

 Conversely, if you do not want to provide an external name